 Acknowledgement of Receipt and Agreement

 I acknowledge that I have received, read and understood the District’s Acceptable Firearms and Ammunition Use Agreement.
 I understand that any violations of the District’s Acceptable Firearms and Ammunition Agreement may be grounds for disciplinary action, up to and including termination.
-I understand tgat a copy of the signed District’s Acceptable Firearms and Ammunition Use Agreement will be placed in my personnel file.
-I understand that, if granted permission to carry a firearm and ammunition on school grounds it will be reviewed one year from the date of this Agreement.
-I I I understand that the District reserves the right to revoke this permission at any time.
+I understand that a copy of the signed District’s Acceptable Firearms and Ammunition Use Agreement will be placed in my personnel file.
+I understand that, if granted permission to carry a firearm and ammunition on school grounds it will be reviewed one year from the date of this agreement.
+At which time I will need to submit documentation to the Board, for their approval, that I have met the training requirements for that year.
+I understand that the District reserves the right to revoke this permission at any time.
 My signature below indicates my knowing and voluntary acceptance of all the terms of this Agreement.

 Information of Approved Weapon: